hkhailee/GOLDEN_unsupervised/TrainingYourOwnDataset.md

 ImageNet is an image dataset organized according to the WordNet hierarchy.
 Each meaningful concept in WordNet, possibly described by multiple words or word phrases, is called a "synonym set" or "synset".
 There are more than 100,000 synsets in WordNet; the majority of them are nouns (80,000+).
 In ImageNet, we aim to provide on average 1000 images to illustrate each synset.
 Images of each concept are quality-controlled and human-annotated.
 In its completion, we hope ImageNet will offer tens of millions of cleanly labeled and sorted images for most of the concepts in the WordNet hierarch.

+(paper page 19)
+__Pretext task__ select instance discrimination as our pretext task.
+In particular, we use the implementation from MoCo [8].
+We use a ResNet-50 model as backbone

+__clustering step__  freeze the backbone weights during the clustering step, only train the final linear layer using the SCAN-loss, train ten separate linear heads in parallel, when initiating the self-labeling step, we select the head with the lowest loss to continue training,Every image is augmented using augmentations from SimCLR, We reuse the entropy weight from before (5.0), and train with batches of size 512, 1024 and 1024 on the subsets of 50, 100 and 200 classes respectively, y.
+We use an SGD optimizer with momentum 0.9 and initial learning rate 5.0. trained for 100 epochs.
+On the full ImageNet dataset, we increase the batch size and learning rate to 4096 and 30.0 respectively, and decrease the number of neighbors to 20

+__self labeling__ strong augmentations from RandAugment to finetune the weights through self-labeling, __followed by Cutout__.
+The model weights are updated for 25 epochs using SGD with momentum 0.9.
+The initial learning rate is set to 0.03and kept constant.
+Batches of size 512 are used.
+Importantly, the model weightsare updated through an exponential moving average with α = 0.999.
+We did not find it necessary to apply class balancing in the cross-entropy loss

 ### thoughts 01:
 Initially going through these I believed that stl-10 would be the best option since it does include an unlabeled binary and nearly all of the data is unlabeled.
 However, I think imageNet needs a closer look.
 With SCAN there is already completed pretext processing, scan and selflabel training that has happened on the imageNet data.
 This dataset spans 1000 object classes and contains 1,281,167 training images, 50,000 validation images and 100,000 test images of everyday nouns.